Our Testing Methodology

 What we test:

-• Completion time: We time how long it takes to create a complete will (tested with 3 users, ages 28-58)
+• Completion time: How long it takes to create a complete will from start to finish

 • Interface design: Clean layout, intuitive navigation, helpful guidance